aliyun/plugsched/docs/Support-various-Linux-distros.md

 # What are other files in config directory

-- `dynamic_springboard.patch` Internal implementation.
-No need to concern.
 - `pre_extract.patch` If your kernel has some strange non-standard code style, plugsched might be confused.
 This patch is used to refactor code styles.
 This file mainly serves as workarounds to strange bugs.
 - `post_extract.patch` Internal implementation.
 No need to concern

-dynamic_springboard.patch and post_extract.patch are mentioned as "Internal implementaion".
+post_extract.patch is mentioned as "Internal implementaion".
 But sometimes due to different kernel code bases.
 They need to be adjusted to make patch utility work.